The BIG 150 - and then some! (Oman & Yemen)

 Now just 52 to go...

 So there I was at the border.
 There was some confusion as towards why I was there.
-As mentioned I had planned to park the car and walk across.
-The border police were kind and helpful…but I couldn’t park at the border area.
-I had noticed a petrol station a little while back so I suggested that I could park there.
-That was fine with the border police but they couldn’t accept that I had to walk all the way back.
-So they followed me to the petrol station, waited for me to park and then drove me back to the border.
+As mentioned I had to walk across.
+The border police were kind and helpful…but they couldn't accept that I had to walk through the border area.
+So they picked me up and drove me to the border.
 Only in Oman? :) Then I stamped out of Oman and made my way across to Yemen.
 There was even more confusion with those guards.
 Even more so when they saw my visa in my passport.
 I speak a little Arabic and it didn’t take long before we were all pretty friendly with each other.
 I was invited to sit down with “the general” as we worked out what was going to happen.
 Sometimes it’s good to say what I do and sometimes it isn’t.
 I decided to tell them about the premises of the Saga and the three cardinal rules: I cannot fly under any circumstances, I must spend a minimum of 24 hours in each country and I cannot return home until I reach the last country.
 I told them I would just go to Al Hawf and then return the next day.
 This was accepted and they began to organize a taxi for me.
 Then a 4WD showed up from Oman with two men in it.
 Meanwhile “the general’” had begun to ask questions about my Iran visa and I just played dumb repeating: “no no, I’m from Denmark”.
 One of the men from the 4WD wanted to assist me but the older one held him back.
 Apparently he thought I was from Iran.
 But after it was clarified that I was from Denmark I suddenly found two friends in the men from the 4WD.
 The younger one was Tarek and the older one was Abdullah.
 They were on their way to do a small business transaction in Yemen and told me that I could join them to Al Hawf.
 I had already spotted that there was no way I could sleep at the border so I accepted their invitation…and off we went.
 Tarek and Abdullah were great guys.
 However they assured me that I wouldn’t find a hotel in Al Hawf but also stressed that as long as I was with them I was safe and had nothing to worry about.
 We soon reached the picturesque fisherman’s village and Abdullah asked if I had already had lunch?
 I hadn’t so he offered me some plastic wrapped cake.
 Then almost immediately thereafter he said there was a place where I could get fish and rice.
 He suggested I had it “to go” which meant in a plastic bag.
 So in a matter of hours I had gone from sleeping at a five star resort and dining at exquisite restaurants to “sleeping’ on a bus and eating out of bag.
 Welcome to my life.

 Tuna and rice to go please! ;)